 Acceleration and power are the main items, but I would also pay attention to:

 So, this depends on your riding style.
 I will make cases for both sides so you can see where you fall.
-My wife would tell you a powerful or fast ebike is unnecessary.
+My wife would tell you a more powerful ebike or fast ebike is unnecessary.
 I would tell you that you are going to want that power.
 This is because where we ride and how we ride is completely different.
 The situations we are in, the traffic, the intersections.... all different.

 Lets break this down.